Introduction to green infrastructure and grey infrastructure

 What is blue infrastructure?

-What are Blue Green Cities?
+What are Blue-Green Cities?

-Alberta examples of green and grey infrastructure
+Examples of green and grey infrastructure

-- Rainwater harvesting (City of Calgary)
+- Rainwater harvesting (City of Calgary),

-- Constructed wetlands (Olds College or Ralph Klein Park)
+- Constructed wetlands (Olds College or Ralph Klein Park),

 - Green roofs or rooftop gardens (City of Edmonton).